Policies & Paperwork

 Students may not remove or store furnishings provided by the University and may not replace them with other items owned or rented by the student.
 The Department of Housing will not remove or store the standard University furnishings.
 Public area or lounge furnishings shall not be moved into a student’s room.

-Co-ed living options are available at Woodside, The Gables and Mills Hall.
+Co-ed living options are available at Woodside, The Gables, and Mills Hall.
 Handler Hall and Peterson Hall offers co-ed options in the large suites (6+ persons).

 - There are no co-ed options in Haaland Hall.

 Rules and requirements:

 - Groups requesting a co-ed apartment or suite participate in the appropriate sign-up process, following the same general guidelines as single-gendered groups.
 All group members must meet age or class standing eligibility requirements.